Where would you like to give birth? There are several options

 When you are at home, you are in your own environment which helps to give you and your partner a sense of control.
 This way you can decide the circumstances you want to give birth in whilst you are in your own safe surroundings.
 During the birth process, we will be assisted by a maternity nurse who will also be there to support you.
 There are two practical conditions for a safe home birth: the front side of the house needs to have a door or a window (no back entrance only) and one long side of the bed needs to be free.

 It is possible that, while you are in labour, we have to decide to transfer you to hospital.
 For women having their first bay, there is a 50% chance of this happening; most of the time because of a request for pain relief.
 For a subsequent delivery, a transfer is a lot less likely to happen; about 14%.
+Emergency referrals rarely happen.
+Only 3% of our referrals ask for an ambulance to get us to the nearest hospital.

 A home birth is just as safe as a hospital delivery.
 It is not linked to a higher infant mortality rate or a higher number of hospital admissions for newborn infants.
 These are conclusions from a study that followed more than 80.000 women in 2015.